About the Editor: Howard K. Butcher, RN; PhD, FAAN

 I probably was not your typical graduate student.
 For example, when I was learning about Rogers’ science of unitary human beings, I would not just read all of Rogers’ writings, but also the writings of those she referenced so I could understand how she put her ideas together.
 I’ve never just limited my reading in a particular course to the required readings, but always sought to read more and different views of the content, especially reading the latest information about the topic the instructor usually was not even aware of.

-After I graduated with my Masters degree in consultation liaison psychiatry, I worked or three years as a clinical specialist.
+After I graduated with my Master’s degree in consultation liaison psychiatry, and I worked for three years as a clinical specialist.
 It was in the role of a CNS that I discovered my love for teaching.
-Staff education was a major part of my role, so I would do inservices on units throughout the hospital.
+Staff education was a major part of my role, so I would do in-services on units throughout the hospital.
 I would teach the staff on how to care for difficult patients, some patients who were in the medical setting and were depressed, hostile toward staff, very anxious.
-A also taught nurses in how to manage their own stress.
-I also gave inservices on how to use nursing diagnoses and how to apply particular nursing theories in practice.
+I also taught nurses in how to manage their own stress.
+I also gave in-services on how to use nursing diagnoses and how to apply particular nursing theories in practice.
 Hospitals in Toronto decided to implement nursing theory into the hospital setting, and because of my knowledge and ability to practice nursing from a variety of nursing theories, I became a leader in teaching nurse administrators and staff nurses how to implement a particular nursing theory on their unit.
 At the hospital I was employed, I implemented Orem’s conceptual framework on the psychiatric unit and on the long-term care unit.

 I realized next to caring for patients, teaching was what I really enjoyed most in my role as a CNS.
 I also realized, that teaching nurses is what would the greatest impact on moving nursing closer toward the vision of nursing that began to take shape in my mind.
 I knew that the setting where I could have the greatest impact on leading change was to become a nurse educator at a College of Nursing and I also knew that I needed to further my knowledge and education if a wanted to teach future BSN and MSN students.
 There was only one PhD program in Nursing at the time in Canada, and I would not consider getting a PhD in medical science if I stayed in Toronto, which was the only option for nursing wanting a PhD in the late 1980s at the University of Toronto.